offenesdresden/dvbpy/README.md

 ## dvbpy

-An unofficial python module giving you a few options to query Dresden's public transport system for current bus- and tramstop data.
+An unofficial python module giving you a few options to query a collection of publicly accessible API methods for Dresden's public transport system.

 In case you're looking for something like this for node.js, check out [dvbjs](https://github.com/kiliankoe/dvbjs).